jiteshkaranjkar/MonthlyPremiums/README.md

 		When User clicks Calculate button
 		Then In the backend the Doctor's rating i.e Professional and Factor of 1.0 teh calulation is done When All input is validated the formula used is "Death Premium = (Death Cover amount * Occupation Rating Factor * Age) /1000 * 12"
+    Then The calculated premium is returned back to UI to user

+### User Story 3:
+- Given all the input fields are specified, change in the occupation dropdown should trigger the premium calculation Given User selects any(other than "None") occupation dropdown When All the input fields have valid and expected values
-    Then The calculated premium is return ed back to UI to user
+		Then The POST request is submitted to the backend And The calculated premium is returned back to UI to user But If any of the input fields have invalid data error message should be shown and not submitted.

 ## Test Data
 - All User stories are based on this test data and application is built using this test data